 For the past six years, I have served in ministry with high school and college students.
 Throughout this time, I have walked with students as they seek to pursue personal holiness and fight sin in their lives.
-A year ago, a friend and I ambitiously decided to memorize the book of James.
-Over the course of about six months, we committed the book to memory.
+A year ago, my wife and I ambitiously decided to memorize the book of James.
+Over about six months, we committed the book to memory.

 Within the first few weeks, we came across verse fifteen of chapter one.
 In this verse, James writes, “Then desire when it has conceived gives birth to sin, and sin, when it is fully grown, brings forth death.”
 Growing up in the church, these words were not new to me, but as I memorized them, I was forced to slow down and think about this progression.
 Desire leads to sin and sin produces death.

 As I thought about this verse, I reflected on the way that I responded to sin in my life.
 Typically, I would fall into sin and respond by turning to God, confessing it to my accountability partners, and committing to trying harder next time.
 This approach is far too reactive and not proactive enough.

 When I say personal holiness, I am referring to the active desire to fight the sin in our lives.
 Sin is prevalent in all of our lives and we must fight it remembering that Christ has purchased our salvation.
 My desire is to love Christ so much that my sin tastes bitter.

 My desire is to love Christ so much that my sin tastes bitter.

 Personal holiness is not limited to merely avoiding sinful actions.
 Personal holiness is putting our joy in the Creator rather than in created things, including ourselves.
 I believe that the root of all of our sin is unbelief.
 When we sin, we are displaying a lack of belief that Jesus is better.
 That’s not a small thing, and we shouldn’t be content to let it go unaddressed.

 A Three-Step Plan To Fight Sin